Unless you’ve been living under a rock, you’ve no doubt heard all the chatter about Artificial Intelligence (AI) in the last 14 months or so.

 Good news?

-Large Language Models that make up ChatGPT are only growing in popularity, so it’s worth spending some time to understand how they work.
+Large Language Models (LLMs) like the one that powers ChatGPT are only growing in popularity, so it’s worth spending some time to understand how they work.

 We have a few other more specific courses on this that you can check out: